 - Emails might not get delivered.
-Spam filters scan emails for particular language and might block them if they don’t comply with specified criteria.
+While email is under IP warming - Spam filters scan emails for particular language and might block them if they don’t comply with specified criteria.

 - Format issues.
 You might invest a lot of time in creating rich, informative emails, perfecting their design only to find out they are not displayed the way you intended on different devices and inboxes, and look messy.

 - Fairly low open rate.
 People are not so thrilled about getting emails as they were, say, 20 years ago.
 As of April 2018, average open rate of emails in all industries is around 18%.
 Emails are frequently associated with spammy content, so you really need to work on your subject lines to show that you’re not just another ad.

 - Instant communication.
 Push notifications reach their destination instantly.
 Even if the users don’t check their phones the very minute they receive pushes, they are able to find these push messages on their lock screens later.

 - Wide reach.
 Push notifications reach 7 out of 10 internet users (mobile and desktop users combined)!

 - Amazing CTRs.
 It may depend on the industry, but generally speaking web pushes have around 30% CTRs and mobile push notifications boast a whopping 40% CTR.